LUPRON DEPOT 7.5mg Rx

 Palliative treatment of advanced prostatic carcinoma.

-Metastatic vertebral lesions.
-Urinary obstruction.
-Monitor serum testosterone, PSA, acid phosphatase.
+Initial worsening of signs/symptoms (eg, bone pain, ureteral obstruction, spinal cord compression) may occur; monitor closely in metastatic vertebral lesions, urinary obstruction, hematuria.
+Monitor serum testosterone, PSA.
 Increased risk of diabetes, MI, sudden cardiac death, stroke; monitor blood glucose, HbA1c, and for signs/symptoms of CVD during therapy.
-History of seizures.
-Risk of QT prolongation: long-term androgen deprivation therapy, congenital long QT syndrome, electrolyte abnormalities, or CHF.
-Correct and monitor electrolyte abnormalities; consider monitoring ECGs.
+Increased risk of convulsions in patients with history of seizures, epilepsy, cerebrovascular disorder, CNS anomalies or tumors.
+Risk of QT prolongation in long-term androgen deprivation therapy, congenital long QT syndrome, electrolyte abnormalities (correct and monitor), or CHF; consider monitoring ECGs.
 Instruct patient on correct self administration.
 Nursing mothers: not recommended.

 Depot kit—1 (prefilled dual-chamber syringe w. supplies)